Understanding The Dunning-Kruger Effect: Overestimating Incompetence

 7. Cultivate self-awareness – Reflect honestly on past mistakes and failures.

-8. Collect input – Seek diverse perspectives before making major decisions.
+8. Collect input – Seek diverse perspectives before making significant decisions.

 9. Assign mentors – Have seasoned staff advise newer employees.